zhenyanghua/zhenyanghua.github.io/posts/2021/09/efficient-text-highlighter/index.md

   <button id="btn-stepper-2">➡️Step over</button>
 </div>

+!---

+!---

 As we step over the search, when there is a match, both pointers move forward.
-When there is a mismatch, the search text pointer **never** reset, whereas the pattern pointer will look up for the longest prefix that is also the suffix just before the mismatched character.
+When there is a mismatch, the search text pointer **never** resets, whereas the pattern pointer will look up the longest prefix that is also the suffix just before the mismatched character.
 Then, it will backtrack the pattern pointer to the `LPS` index of the previous matching substring sequence to skip all characters in such sequence that we know they have a match from the previous step.
-The intuition of how this logic works thanks to we know if the prefix of a sequence is exactly the same as its suffix, we could overlapping the matching substring of the sequence to skip the comparison.
+The intuition of how this logic works thanks to the fact that we know when the prefix of a sequence is exactly the same as its suffix, we could overlapping the matching substring of the sequence to skip the comparison.

-With a little help from this stepper, we could aparently observe that if we considered the entire sequence of the pattern substring as the longest proper prefix that is also the suffix, the mismatched character would have been mistakenly counted as part of the matching character before we reset the pattern pointer back to its backtracked index (`LPS` index of the previous matching substring sequence).
+With a little help from this stepper, we could aparently observe that if we considered the entire sequence of the pattern substring as the longest proper prefix that was also the suffix, the mismatched character would have been mistakenly counted as part of the matching character before we reset the pattern pointer back to its backtracked index (`LPS` index of the previous matching substring sequence).

 <script>
   let pattern = 'onion';